jopemachine/alfred-deno-doc/README.md

 By default, searches are done for api names only.

-To search the entire doc, attach a `-c`.
+To search the entire doc, attach `-c` after your search word.

 <img src="./image/option_c.png">